Sydney-Informatics-Hub/RNASeq-DE/README.md

 |sample1_2.fastq.gz|     SAMPLEID1|       Batch_1| GRCh38|  KCCG|    ILLUMINA|        PAIRED|  1|
 |sample2.fastq.gz|	SAMPLEID2|	Batch_2|	GRCm38|	KCCG|	ILLUMINA|	SINGLE|	1|

-To create a `cohort.config file` using excel:
+To create a `.config` using excel:

-* Open or copy template headers into excel. `cohort.config` is a tab-delimited text file
 * Use column descriptions below to help you populate your config file
     * __All columns are required in this order and format__
-* Save your `cohort.config` file in the `RNASeq-DE` directory.
+* Save your `.config` file in the `RNASeq-DE` directory.
+    * Either copy and paste the contents into a text editor in Gadi, or save as a tab-delimited text file in excel.
+    * The file must be suffixed with `.config`
-   * `cohort` is used to name output files and directories.
-Change the prefix of this file to something more meaningful.
+    * File prefix: This is used to name outputs.
+Use something meaningful (e.g. your cohort name) and avoid whitespace.
+    * Header lines must start with `#` and

 Column descriptions for __cohort.config__: